ssato/python-anyconfig/README.rst

 Environment Variables
 ------------------------

-It's a piece of cake to use environment variables like this:
+It's a piece of cake to use environment variables as config default values like
+this:

 .. code-block:: python